 You have no items in your shopping cart.

-The Turbo Elite model features five main burners,plus an infrared rotisserie burner for added versatility.
+The Turbo Elite 5-Burner Built-In Gas Grill features five main burners, plus an infrared rotisserie burner to go with the included rotisserie kit.
 The Elite provides 1,000 total square inches of cooking space, and 73,000 BTUs of pure, raw cooking power.
-Constructed of commercial 304-grade stainless steel and fitting traditional cut out dimensions, the Turbo Elite 5-burner gas grill is an ideal replacement grill for many existing outdoor kitchens.
-Side burners, cabinets and must-have accessories are available to compliment this grill in your outdoor kitchen.
+Constructed of commercial 304-grade stainless steel and fitting traditional cutout dimensions, the Turbo Elite is an ideal replacement grill for many existing outdoor kitchens.
+Side burners, cabinets, and must-have accessories are available to compliment this grill in your outdoor kitchen.

 |Additional Burners||Rear Rotisserie|